 Catfishing scammers trick lonely online daters into giving them money.

 Phone scammers will text/call their potential victims and take advantage of their empathetic side by pretending to be from a charity organization that needs money.

 There are many different types of scammers and if you are using any form of technology, you are at risk of being misled by one.
 That is why it is important to know how to locate a scammer.

 Common scams to avoid

 If you want to avoid being scammed and protect your loved ones from scammers, there are several different types of common scams that are made possible through technology that you will want to learn how to prevent.

-These scams are:
+These very common scams are: